to-ie/to-ie.github.io/_posts/2022-12-06-Qlik-entreprise-ssl-cert.md

 ## Import the certificate and the key (.pfx)

 1. Launch the MMC (in Powershell, type 'mmc')
-2. When the MMC opens go to File|Add/Remove Snap-in.
+2. When the MMC opens go to File -> Add/Remove Snap-in.
 3. Click on the Certificates snap-in on the left side list box and click the add button.
 4. Choose Computer account and click Next.
 5. Leave Local computer selected and click Finish.